-The target populations to be served are individuals ages 14 to 24 who are eligible under CCMEP and are referred to the contractor by the CDJFSs.
-The respective CDJFSs anticipate serving the following number of youth in a given year:
+The target populations to be served are 14 to 24 who are eligible under CCMEP and are referred to the contractor by the CDJFSs.
+The respective CDJFSs anticipate serving the following number of youth:

 - Clark - 150

-- Champaign - 5
+- Champaign - 50

 - Logan - 25

 - Madison - 10

-- Union - not accepting proposals at this time

-The youth will be referred for one or more of the nine (9) WIOA Elements covered by this RFP as specified by county previously listed in the table in Section 1.1 in this RFP.
+The youth will be referred for one or more of the nine (9) WIOA Elements covered by this RFP as specified by county previously listed in the table in Section 1.1 of this RFP.

-- 1. Tutoring, study skills training, instruction, and evidence-based dropout prevention and recovery strategies (Element #1).
-These must lead to completion of the requirements for a secondary school diploma or its recognized equivalent or for a postsecondary credential. - 2.
-Alternative secondary school service or dropout recovery services (Element #2).
+1. Tutoring, study skills training, instruction, and evidence-based dropout prevention and recovery strategies (Element #1) These must lead to completion of the requirements for a secondary school diploma or its recognized equivalent or for a postsecondary credential.
+2. Alternative secondary school service or dropout recovery services (Element #2).